Are you looking to unleash your inner Hemingway?

 Luckily, I’m here to help.

-Over the course of my career as a professional writer, I’ve taken dozens of online writing courses and sat in on more writing workshops and seminars than I can count.
+I’ve taken dozens of online writing courses and sat in on more writing workshops and seminars than I can count.
 I can safely say that there are a lot of bad writing courses out there.
 But, there are plenty that stand out too.

 Below are my reviews and recommendations for the ones that stand out.